angela1011/Google-Cloud-Skills-Boost/Beginner: Introduction to Generative AI Learning Path/Introduction to Generative AI/README.md

-# Beginner: Introduction to Generative AI Learning Path
+# Introduction to Generative AI

-This learning path provides an overview of generative AI concepts, from the fundamentals of large language models to responsible AI principles.
+This is an introductory level microlearning course aimed at explaining what Generative AI is, how it is used, and how it differs from traditional machine learning methods.
+It also covers Google Tools to help you develop your own Gen AI apps.